apache/pulsar/site2/docs/client-libraries-java.md

 :::note

 Each TableView uses one Reader instance per partition, and reads the topic starting from the compacted view by default.
 It is highly recommended to enable automatic compaction by [configuring the topic compaction policies](cookbooks-compaction.md#configure-compaction-to-run-automatically) for the given topic or namespace.
 More frequent compaction results in shorter startup times because less data is replayed to reconstruct the TableView of the topic.
+TableView also supports reading from the non-persistent topic since version 2.11.0, but it does not guarantee data consistency.
 :::

 The following figure illustrates the dynamic construction of a TableView updated with newer values of each key.